bemot/tutorials/2_RunDefaultSettings.md

 # 2 Start Scripts

-To run the model execute in terminal (cmd for Windows, shell for Linux, MacOS) in the main folder of the model:
+To run the model execute within in terminal (cmd for Windows, shell for Linux, MacOS) in the main folder of the model:

 ``` bash